zwilsoncc/docs/pages/docs/features/configuration.md

 This file should not be touched manually.
 It contains the authentication information for all of your providers accessed through a Now client.

-In the case that you're uploading your global configurion setup to a potentially unsecure destination, we highly recommend ensuring that this file won't be uploaded, as it allows an attacker to gain access to your provider accounts.
+In the case that you're uploading your global configuration setup to a potentially insecure destination, we highly recommend ensuring that this file won't be uploaded, as it allows an attacker to gain access to your provider accounts.

 export default withDoc({...meta})(({children}) => <>{children}</>)